ibm-cloud-docs/Cloudant/tutorials/create_query.md

 We can tailor the results to meet our needs by adding more details within the selector expression.
 The `fields` parameter specifies the fields to include with the results.
-In our example, the results will include the first name, last name, and location.
+In our example, the results include the first name, last name, and location.
+The results are sorted by first name in ascending order based on the values in the `sort` parameter.
+The extra details look like the following example:
 ```json
 {
   ...